The Hastur Cycle: Robert Chambers’s Wacky King in Yellow

 Yes, Blish writes his play in verse.
 He interprets Hastur as a city, rather than an entity or the same thing as the King in Yellow.

 Arthur Machen’s “The Novel of the Black Seal” might be the most interesting story in the book.
 Part of the power in Machen’s writing stems from the man being a bona-fide mystic.
-He legitimately believed if not in the literal reality of the monsters he depicted in his famous novel The Great God Pan, then in the literal reality of world beyond ordinary perception, of a sensual, occult reality underneath the reality in which humans spend ordinary life.
+He believed if not in the literal reality of the monsters he depicted here or in The Great God Pan then in the literal reality of world beyond ordinary perception, of a sensual, occult reality underneath the reality in which humans spend ordinary life.
 This conviction lends his writing a power.
-“The Novel of the Black Seal” was originally part The Three Impostors, a book of interconnected horror stories first published in 1895.
-Told from the perspective of his secretary Lally, the story concerns Professor Gregg, an anthropologist who wants, as he puts it, “the renown of Columbus,” apparently meaning he wishes to be a famous explorer as opposed to initiator of the transatlantic slave trade and probably the worst genocide in human history.
+“The Novel of the Black Seal” was originally part The Three Impostors, a complex book of interconnected horror stories first published in 1895.
+Told from the perspective of his secretary Lally, the story concerns Professor Gregg, an anthropologist who wants, as he puts it, “the renown of Columbus,” meaning he wishes to be a famous explorer as opposed to initiator of the transatlantic slave trade and probably the worst genocide in human history.
 What does Gregg want to explore?
-The hidden civilization pointed to by the titular black seal.
-Basically, this is a four-thousand-year-old black limestone artifact inscribed with glyphs in an unknown language, and Professor Gregg thinks he has figured out who made it.
+The hidden civilization pointed to by the titular black seal, a four-thousand-year-old black limestone artifact inscribed with glyphs in an unknown language.
+Professor Gregg thinks he has figured out who made it.
 Only after his disappearance does Lally, in the tradition of Victorian pulp fiction, find Gregg’s account of his life history, explaining everything.
 The black seal is the work of fairies.
 Not Tinkerbell.
 The little people, the good folk, those unseen entities that, under one name or another, haunt almost all the world’s folklore.
 I am fascinated with fairies, and for a generally pretty grounded, scientific-type guy, am scared of them.
 Don’t go in the woods alone, or you might meet the good people and end up reduced to the primordial slime that is your earliest ancestor.
 “The Novel of the Black Seal” totally transformed how I think about Lovecraft’s monsters—they are fairies.

 “The Novel of the Black Seal” has nothing to do with the King in Yellow except that “The Whisperer in Darkness” is its intertextual sequel.
 In the latter story, the narrator mentions Hastur, Hali, and the Yellow Sign.
 These same name drops are the only connection, narratively, between the (original) Cthulhu mythos and the King in Yellow.
 Of course, given Chambers’s vague, undefined alien monster and fictional book-within-a-book that drives characters mad, and the similar themes that recur throughout Machen’s writing, Lovecraft must have drawn more than a few names.